ashitasai/portfolio/final_project_Ashita_pt3.md

 Definining my audience helped me make better design choices.
 For instance, I chose to quantify "300 calories" by using common foods that my audience would be familiar with.
 I also chose to use pictures with minimal text to convey the message in a simple way.
 I constructing my data visualizations, I chose familiar chart types such as bar and line graphs as they are very easy to interpret.

 Additionally, the user research I conducted in Part II helped me identify the problem points in my story design and visualizations.
 Since many of the comments I received pertained to technical changes, I chose to reach out again to the same indivudals to identify the underlying issues.
 I found out that

+## Sources
+Please find all my sources and citations [here](https://ashitasai.github.io/portfolio/final_project_sources.html).